 At the Sri Siva Kameswari Temple, many of our customs are different from those at other Temples, so we understand that some visitors might not know what to expect.
 Please review our etiquette guidelines, so that we can help everyone enjoy their experience at our Temple.

-- Please do not allow your children to run or play unattended.
-In particular, children must not run anywhere inside the Temple.
+Please do not allow your children to run or play unattended.
+Children must not run anywhere inside the Temple.
 Not only is this distracting for the volunteers, but it could also be dangerous for the children.
-Not only are there many exposed lamps in the Temple, there are many sacred murtis that could be damaged or knocked over.
+Not only are there many exposed lamps in the Temple, but there are also many sacred murtis that could be damaged or knocked over.
 To ensure a sacred atmosphere as well as everyone’s safety, please do not allow your children to run in the Temple or play unattended.